Error management theory: Manipulation

 Differences in perceptions of sexual interest between men and women may be exploited by both genders.
-Men may present themselves as more emotionally invested in a woman than they actually are in order to gain sexual access to her; 71% of men report engaging in this form of manipulation and 97% of women report having experienced this form of manipulation.
-Women may present themselves as more sexually interested in a man than they actually are in order to fulfill other needs and wants.
+Men may present themselves as more emotionally invested in a woman than they actually are in order to gain sexual access; 71% of men report engaging in this form of manipulation and 97% of women report having experienced this form of manipulation.
+Women may present themselves as more sexually interested in a man than they actually are in order to fulfill other needs and desires.
 The manipulations create conflicts between men and women as to the status of their relationships.
 Women on the receiving end of emotional manipulation may complain that the relationship is moving too quickly while men on the receiving end of sexual manipulation may complain about "being led on".

 Exceptions

 The sister effect

 The sister effect is an exception to male overperception bias.
 Haselton and Buss (2000) found that sexual overperception bias would not occur when the target the men had to perceive sexual intent from was their sister.
 They found that the men's perception of their sister's sexual intent was lower than their perception of sexual intent from other females.
 Haselton and Buss (2000) believed that this perception of female sexual interest was most accurate as it fell between women's perception of women (high interest) and women's perception of their own sexual interest (low interest).
 This could be a product of incest-avoidance mechanisms.